The Kelsey Avondale

 Birmingham, Alabama

 In 2021, The Kelsey hosted a national convening around strategies to advance disability-forward housing.
 Among the attendees was a parent of an adult child with significant disabilities from Birmingham.
-Inspired by the work of The Kelsey, she returned to Alabama to explore what possibilities for community-based housing for her son and others with disabilities existed in the state.
+Motivated by the work of The Kelsey, she returned to Alabama to explore what possibilities for community-based housing for her son and others with disabilities existed in the state.
 After failing to find solutions, she convened local advocates with and without disabilities and reached out to The Kelsey, asking for our support in bringing our model to the state.
 With a first roundtable in November 2022 and community convening in April 2023, The Kelsey has led a community engagement process to define the local housing need in Birmingham, outline current strategies and necessary future interventions, and assemble local partners to be part of implementation of new solutions.

 We have engaged over 35 organizations and 110 individuals across listening sessions, one-on-one meetings, and community convenings.

 An aerial view of The Kelsey Avondale site.
-Caption: Members of our team and local community advocates at a prospective site for The Kelsey Birmingham.
+Members of our team and local community advocates at a prospective site for The Kelsey Birmingham.
 People sit in chairs and wheelchairs at tables in a large room with light colored walls.

 Vision